The tech industry is filled with unlimited opportunities.

 One job of leaders is to provide feedback to your employees.
 Feedback should motivate, instruct, and redirect.
 Be honest with people who are falling behind to make plans to help them overcome the gap.
 In addition to communicating with employees who are not adequately meeting their goals, you should give accolades to employees when you see them going above and beyond.
 Strong leaders step back and let other people shine, while supporting those who need help.

 In all of your communication, pay attention to how you are being perceived.
 Make sure that you are communicating your vision clearly, and if you need to, course correct.
 If you see employees working toward the same goals and objectives, that is a clear sign that your communication style is working.

 Richard Branson, the innovative CEO of Virgin Airlines, believes that faster communication contributes to efficient and productive employees.
-That’s why CloudApp has built a productivity tool that brings screen recording, annotated screenshots, GIF creation, and webcam videos to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.
+That’s why CloudApp has built a productivity tool that brings you a screen recorder, annotated screenshot tool, GIF creator, and your webcam videos to the cloud in an easy-to-use, enterprise-grade app so you can quickly create and share visual content.

 3. Make Thoughtful Decisions

 “Stay committed to your decisions, but stay flexible in your approach.”

 Leaders have to respond to changes in a complex, ever-changing business environment.
 True leaders are willing to take risks by making quick, decisive choices.

 There is no assurance of success when you make a decision for your company.
 If something goes wrong, leaders will be on the hook to adapt and find creative solutions.
 But whatever decisions you make, be assertive and clear in how you communicate those decisions, as they reflect your confidence and sense of vision.
 People will follow those with clear convictions.